BrandonRoehl/theseus/README.md

 ClassName
 # You can also define any accessors
 # and getter via just calling the named method
-ClassName.variable = %W( Accepts anything even an array )
+ClassName.variable = %w( Accepts anything even an array )
 # Then to get the variable just use it
 puts ClassName.variable
 # Then as a hash